 It has been a little over 8 months since my “fetal demise“, which is sort of a late term miscarriage.
 I am doing fine.
 I am doing fantastic, really, considering I was 26 weeks into the pregnancy.
-But I still have my down times.
+But I still have my down times coping with miscarriage.
 I know that grief is a process and I try to be patient with myself but it is still hard.
 The grief of losing a baby is an emotional burden that goes beyond logic.
 There is a surprising element of anger about losing my baby that I must deal with.

-Still Coping With The Grief of Losing My Baby
+Still Coping With So Many Feelings After Losing My Baby

 Today, I saw a friend that was due around the same time that I was.
 I wanted to be able to go over to her and congratulate her and take a look at her baby but I couldn’t do it.
 I thought about how I could get away unnoticed.
 When I decided it was not going to happen easily and that I might as well face it, I tried.

 I went and said hello and asked how she was.
 But I couldn’t bring myself to look at her baby and thankfully she refrained from pulling down the stroller sunshade and showing him to me.
 I felt so little.
 So horrible inside that I could not express happiness for her.
 That I didn’t want to congratulate her.
 I know it doesn’t make any sense.
-I should be able to be happy for her and in fact I am, but I just can’t say so.
-I was afraid that if I looked at the baby I would see what my baby could look like right now and it just tears my heart apart.
+I should be able to be happy for her.
+In fact I am, but I just can’t say so.
+I was afraid that if I looked at the baby, I would see what my baby could look like right now and it just tears my heart apart.

-If I am being honest, I actually have a baby aversion to all newborn babies too.
+If I am being honest, I actually have a baby aversion to all newborn babies.
 I wonder if it will wear off or go away.
 I just feel like I am looking at what I am missing.
-Maybe I should just get over power the urge to run away and hide.
+Maybe I should just get over the powerful the urge to run away and hide.
 I wonder if I could if I tried harder.
 I wonder if I ever will?

 My husband wants to have another baby.
 I don’t think I do.
 I can’t get over the fear that something could go wrong again and the idea that maybe it was just meant to be that way.